 I love meeting people who want to write stories.
 But you know what I love more?
 Meeting people who want to write stories that have a purpose, which is something I stress in my book writing courses.
 I recently heard a podcast, and the speaker suggested that not everyone has one true calling.
 She dubbed people who have many interests and talents as multipotentialities.
 She said that living in a society that asks “what do you want to be when you grow up?” can have a detrimental effect because it makes people feel they have to commit to one thing forever—and that many of us don’t have one “one true calling” or one purpose.
 Interesting.

 I know what it’s like to go through life doing jobs that were never suited for me in the first place.
 (Yes, I was once the owner of an asphalt paving company!)
-But I do believe that we were all put on Earth for a purpose.
-Before I developed my book writing course, I spent years pursuing things that I could do fairly well but left me feeling aimless, directionless, and without a purpose.
-My life felt like it didn’t have a point.
-Ultimately, my true gifts of writing pulled me back, and that’s when life got amazing and I knew my true purpose.
+But I do believe that we were all put on earth for a purpose.
+It’s no different when writing a book.
+You must focus on the purpose of your book.
+It’s the only way you will impact your audience and make a difference in their lives.

 Give Your Nonfiction Book a Pointed Purpose Statement

 The Purpose Statement for your book is exactly what it sounds like.
 It’s a statement—a single sentence, not a paragraph—that states what your book will accomplish for its specific audience.
 If you want your book to make an impact, it must perform an action.

 Here’s a fill-in-the-blank formula that will help you craft your Purpose Statement: